 Additionally, the earbuds operate via Bluetooth 5.0 and maintain a reliable connection within the 10-meter range.
-If you do happen to stray from your phone, the earbuds support Google Assistant; so you can tell it to skip tracks or create an event.
+The earbuds support Google Assistant; so you can tell it to skip tracks or create an event.
 With the dual-microphone array, your respective assistant will always hear your commands.

 What you should know about AirPods alternatives

 It’s true.
 If you want the best audio quality, you need to kick it old school and connect via a TRRS plug.
 We have a handful of Bluetooth codec-related articles for you to take in on your own time, but for now, know this: If you’re an iPhone user looking for AirPods alternatives, you’ll want to look at ‘buds that support AAC.
 If, on the other hand, you’re an Android user who’s drawn to the AirPods but don’t actually want them, go for picks with aptX support.
 Android can’t yet efficiently encode the AAC codec, meaning its performance varies drastically depending on what Android smartphone you’re using.